 Cherries will not ripen once removed from the tree, so be patient.
 You will likely be picking cherries every other day for a week.
 Harvest as quickly as possible if rain is imminent, as rain will cause the cherries to split.

 Harvest cherries with the stem attached if you are not planning on using them right away.
 Be careful not to tear off the woody fruit spur, which continue to produce fruit each year.
 If, however, you are picking cherries for cooking or canning, they can just be pulled off, leaving the stem behind on the tree.

-Cherries can be stored at cool temperatures (32-35 degrees F. or 0-2 degrees C.) for 10 days.
+Cherries can be stored at cool temperatures such as 32 to 35 degrees F. (0-2 C.) for ten days.
 Place them in perforated plastic bags in the refrigerator.